 For the year ended June 30, 2018, 3,352,990 options were issued to employees, executive officers and directors of Hywin Wealth Management under the 2018 Option Plan.
 There were no newly issued options for the years ended June 30, 2019 and 2020.
 For details of the 2018 Plan, see "Item 6.
-Directors, Senior Management and Employees-B. Compensation-Share Incentive Plan-2018 Plan."
+Directors, Senior Management and Employees-B. Compensation-Share Incentive Plans-2018 Plan."
 The options granted and issued under the 2018 Option Plan were treated as liabilities as a repurchase feature was attached.
 As a result, they were measured at fair value when granted and remeasured as of each reporting date.
-For the years ended June 30, 2019 and 2020, changes of fair value of the option liabilities recorded as share-based compensation expenses/(benefits) amounted to RMB5.6 million and RMB(0.4) million, respectively.
-For the year ended June 30, 2021, RMB21.9 million (US\$3.3 million) was recorded in share-based compensation expenses.
+For the years ended June 30, 2020, changes of fair value of the option liabilities recorded as share-based compensation benefits amounted to RMB0.4 million.
+For the year ended June 30, 2021 and 2022, RMB21.9 million and RMB7.3 million (US\$1.1 million) were recorded in share-based compensation expenses, respectively.